Roxanne and Matt recently visited the drop-dead gorgeous The Penny Hoarder offices to interview Stephen McDermott, their IT director.

 Stephen: My degree in college was not in computer science.
 I am here because I did night school after college.
-I was in New York City, and what do you do in New York City after college?
+I lived in New York City, and what do you do in New York City after college?
 Work for a finance company.
 I was a stock analyst for Union Bank of Switzerland.
 When you’re in New York City and you’re out of school, you go out, have fun, do what you do in New York City – the bars and all that.

 I sort of went the non-traditional route as well, but you do not need a college degree for it.
 I call it the citizen developer, where you don’t need to dedicate your full life to programming to be a programmer.
 If you choose a problem you want to solve, you can probably choose a language to solve it.
 You can sit there and use it to enhance what you’re doing as opposed to becoming a full-time developer.
 If you find a process that’s repeatable and consistent, and you do it more than once, you will be able to apply that to making whatever you’re doing more efficient, and that’s sort of where programming people can just use it to solve problems.
 You don’t hire people who know a language, you hire people who know how to solve a problem.